tomzy-ba/trb100/content/posts/OdinProjectJavascript.md

 Since we would like to keep all our dev work within src and leave dist for the build, we can use a plugin called html-webpack-plugin which will automatically build a html file in dist for us when we build project.
 It will also then auto add certain things to the html like our output bundle in a script tag.

 By default, it will use a blank template, so the resulting html file will essentially be the usual boilerplate with our script.
-If you make a dist/index.html then it would be overwritten, we can also tell it to use a template and put a path to our own html file that is in src.
+If you make a dist/index.html then it would be overwritten, we can also tell it to use a template and put a path to our own html file that is in src.js